Donor Acquisition Cost

 Frequently Asked Questions

-Do I include staff salaries in my overall fundraising expenses when calculating DAC?
+Do I include staff salaries in my overall fundraising expenses with calculating DAC?

-If you are a small nonprofit (less than 5 staff or small revenues), you are better off calculating your DAC without including salaries or overhead costs.
-If you are a large nonprofit (larger staff, larger revenues) you should calculate DAC both ways, with and without salaries and overhead costs.
+If you are a small nonprofit, you are better off calculating your DAC without including salaries or overhead costs.
+If you are a large nonprofit - especially one with a staff of more than five - you should calculate DAC both ways: with and without salaries and overhead costs.

-How should I consider donor acquisition cost as I implement various fundraising strategies.
+How should I consider donor acquisition costs as I implement various fundraising strategies?

-When you acquire a donor you want to know not only which channel they came through, but also what the expense was to acquire them.
-Use separate Donorbox campaigns for each solicitation to determine which fundraising activities are worth investing more in and which are worth moving away from.
+When you acquire a donor, you want to know not only which channel they came through but also what the expense was to acquire them.
+Use separate Donorbox campaigns for each solicitation to more easily determine which fundraising activities are worth investing more in and which are worth moving away from.